tifabi/100DaysOfMLCode/Genetic_Expression/README.md

+Gene function can be uncovered by examining when and where gene expression occurs.
+Different quantification methods are needed to gain this insight.

-This folder contains a project demontrating the analysis of gene expression using quantitative techniques such as Principal Component Analysis (PCA).
+This folder contains a project demonstrating the analysis of gene expression using quantitative techniques such as Principal Component Analysis (PCA).
 The goals of this project are:
 * Explore and Explain how to spot "bad" genetic data.
   * Compare several independent data sets.
   * Gene level vs probeset level
 * Explore genetic algorithms.
-* Methods for interpretting and using PCA results.
+* Methods for interpreting and using PCA results.
   * Create PCA visual for each data set, analyze independently, then create overlay for each
 * A comparisson between analysis methods in R and in Python.
   * princomp vs prcomp in R